-While Ooma Office offers many of the same capabilities as more traditional IP PBXs, it also has features that are specifically tailored to the needs of very small businesses.
-For instance, the Ooma Linx remote phone jack uses wireless technology to allow businesses to set up extensions nearly anywhere in the office without having to run new cabling or wiring.
-This feature is ideal for businesses such as coffee shops and dry cleaners, where square footage is a valuable resource.
+Ooma Office offers various capabilities offered by traditional IP PBX solutions.
+The solution also provides users features that are specifically tailored to the needs of small businesses like the Ooma Linx remote phone jack uses wireless technology to allow businesses to set up extensions at different places in the office.
+This feature suits businesses such as coffee shops and dry cleaners.